Math13Net/Math13Net/README.md

 - 👋 Hi, I’m @Math13Net
-- 👀 I’m interested in Math , Python , Motobike
+- 👀 I’m interested in Math - Python - Motobike
-- 🌱 I’m currently learning Data Science and IA ( Machine Learning and Deep Learning)
+- 🌱 I’m currently learning python for data science, machine learning and deep Learning
-- 💞️ I’m looking to collaborate on Open Source Project on Data Sciece or IA
+- 💞️ I’m looking to collaborate on open source project using IA and python
-- 📫 How to reach me : try harder !
+- 📫 How to reach me : christie dot vassilian at ac minus montpellier dot fr

 <!---
 Math13Net/Math13Net is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.